core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

 The YANG module defined in this meno is available to CoOL clients to discover the different YANG data models supported by a CoOL server endpoint.
 The following YANG module information is needed by client applications to fully utilize the YANG data modeling language:

-* SID: Identifier assigned to a YANG module.

-* revision: Each YANG module and submodule within the library has a revision.
-This is derived from the most recent revision statement within the module or submodule.
-If no such revision statement exists, the module's or submodule's revision is set to zero.
+* module list: The list of YANG modules implemented by the CoOL server endpoint, each module is identified by its SID and revision.

-* submodule list: The SID and revision assigned to each submodule used by the module.
+* submodule list: The list of YANG submodules included by each module, each submodule is identified by its SID and revision.

-* feature list: The SID assigned to each YANG feature supported by the server endpoint.
+* feature list: The list of features supported by each YANG module, each feature is identified by its SID.

-* deviation list: The SID and revision assigned to each YANG module used for deviation statements.
+* deviation list: The list of YANG modules used for deviation statements associated with each YANG module, each module is identified by its SID and revision.

 # Terminology and Notation